Gabrieleenx/Parallel_gripper/readme.md

 ![Alt Text](images/encoder.jpg)

-Nextup, wire all the electronics, schematics, the dirver mounts with 3x m3 8mm and the aruino nano ESP32 with 2x m1.5 6mm.
-Take care so that the pins on the arduino is soldered on the correct side.
-See figure below.
+Nextup, wire all the electronics, the schematics is found below.
+The dirver mounts with 3x m3 8mm and the aruino nano ESP32 with 2x m1.5 6mm.
+Take care so that the pins on the arduino is soldered on the side with the ESP 32, see figure below.
 You might need to flip the motor connector to get it rotating the correct direction.
-I bent the dupont connector 90 deg and put heat shrink on it, the normal dupont connector is to large in some instances, you could also solder the wires directly on.
+I bent the dupont connectors 90 deg and put heat shrink on it, the normal dupont connector is to large in some instances to mount, you could also solder the wires directly on.
 ![Alt Text](images/drawing.png)

 ![Alt Text](images/all_ecelctronics.jpg)